archishab/EconergyCalc/01. Project Planning and Initialization/readme.md

 # Project Planning and Initialization
 This folder contains documentations, architectural diagram and prototypes for the planning and initialization phase of the project.
-Mode details about this section is outlined in this [vlog](https://youtu.be/W8Ec0j0buvk).
+More details about this section is outlined in this [vlog](https://youtu.be/W8Ec0j0buvk).